MESAHub/mesa/notes/rsp3_layout_audit.md

 # RSP3 moment placement audit

 2026-09-20.
-Design audit and standalone checks only.
-No production source, inlists or saved models changed.
-No MESA compilation or new stellar run.
+Historical design audit and standalone checks.
+The subsequent face implementation is recorded in the linked plan; it is compiled and installed and has an initial stellar run recorded there; broader validation remains pending.

 The comprehensive conversion plan is now in [rsp2_face_w_implementation.md](rsp2_face_w_implementation.md).
 It covers the residuals, gas energy projection, TDC-style eddy-viscosity discretization in separate routines, all mesh paths, saved state, LNA and validation.
-The eventual target is common face energy machinery for RSP2 and RSP3, after separate validation; the evidence below first motivates RSP3 collocation.
+The source now uses common face energy for RSP2 and RSP3.
+Separate native validation remains pending; the evidence below motivates RSP3 collocation.

 ## Recommendation and limits